GSA/idmanagement.gov/_pages/localdev.md

 npm run start
 ```
 This should launch the site on a local port `4000` within your codespace.
-> Note, the performance and browsing may be slower than local development, if this becomes an issue, use local development instead.
+**Note:** the performance and browsing may be slower than local development, if this becomes an issue, use local development instead.